 Q. Can I donate cans?
-What if I don’t live in New York?
+What if I don’t live in Los Angeles?

-A. Yes.
-We love getting cans from people that feel CANLOVE is the right way to discard of their loved ones.
+A. We love getting cans from people that feel CANLOVE is right for their loved ones.
 Unfortunately we are only able to process so many cans, and we work really hard with organizations that are working really hard to keep the graffiti culture alive and well, so many times their cans come first.
-If you are serious about getting rid of cans, and you don’t live in New york, contact your cities local hazardous waste disposal station, and bring the cans there.
+If you are serious about getting rid of cans, and you don’t live in Los Angeles, contact your cities local hazardous waste disposal station, and bring the cans there.
 Don’t just throw them in the recycle bin.
 Many times cans will end up in landfills because they unfortunately aren’t easily recyclable.
-The aluminum is, but the toxic paint is not.
+The steel is, but the toxic paint is not.

 Q. Do you do collaborations?